Students' misbehavior.

 Brainstorm possible solutions, and then consider their

-otherwise you end up simply imposing a solution on others,
+step; otherwise, you end up simply imposing a

-which is not what negotiation is supposed to achieve.
+solution on others, which is not what negotiation is

-If possible, choose a solution by consensus.
-Complete
+supposed to achieve If possible, choose a solution

 does not work as well.

-its will on the minority, leaving the underlying conflict
+impose its will on the minority, leaving the underlying

-students hope or expect.
-You may need to renegotiate the
+you or students hope or expect.
+You may need to

 View Resources: